There are different built-in as well as third-party functions, which print their output directly to stdout.

 print("value:", output_stream)

-An alternative is to provide a file handle to the contextlib.redirect_stdout()
+An alternative is to provide a file handle to the contextlib.redirect_stdout() function to direct the output to a file:

 import contextlib